Wesselhoff23/Wesselhoff_CSCI2270_FinalProject/README.md

 Group Members: Dylan Edwards, Andrew Wesselhoff

-Contributors: Dylan Edwards, Andrew Wesselhoff
+Contributors: Dylan Edwards, Andrew Wesselhoff, Jacob Grunwald, Conor Parrish

 Open Issues/bugs: The SortbyRating method only swaps the title and the rating, not the entire node.
                   If one of the top 10 movies is deleted, it will only print out 9 movies.